Moanaigh/WOW-FOREVER-TANKING/Beta-Tanking-Deep-DIve.md

 **Herbalism (TIER 1 - Resource Independence):**
 - **PvP Benefit:** Self-sufficiency in potion ingredients
-- **Racial Synergy:** Tauren gain 2x herb yields + herbalism without skill
+- **Racial Synergy:** Tauren *Cultivation* racial — pick herbs without the Herbalism skill, and double yield when skilled
 - **Strategic Advantage:** Never dependent on other players for potions
-- **Camping Buff:** Herbalism camp provides mana/health regeneration
+- **Camping Buff:** Herbalism camp mirrors *Arcane Intellect* (intellect) — weaker than, and non-stacking with, the mage class buff
 - **Sustainability:** Enables unlimited potion crafting
 - **PvP Rating:** ★★★★★ (Enables sustainable PvP through infinite potion access)

 **Why This Combination:**
 - Alchemy provides combat potions for healing and stat boosts
 - Herbalism provides infinite ingredients for self-sufficiency
-- Tauren racial bonus doubles herbalism yields (extremely valuable)
+- Tauren *Cultivation* racial doubles herb yields (extremely valuable)
-- Druids can instantly swap to Restoration spec and maintain full healing capability through potions
+- Between matches (specs are locked *during* a PvP encounter) the Druid can swap to Restoration and stay self-sufficient on consumables
 - No dependency on other players for survival items

 ---